 The Governing Body provides insurance cover to protect your children should they suffer injury, damage or loss through negligent acts by staff or others engaged on school business.

-Pupils who have had serious behavioural incidents or many lower level incidents may not be allowed to go on school trips.
-This decision will be taken by the assistant Headteacher for Pupils Support, in collaboration with the Senior Leadership Team.
+Pupils who have had serious behavioural incidents, many lower level incidents or poor attendance may not be allowed to go on school trips.
+This decision will be taken by the Assistant Headteacher (Pupils Support), in collaboration with the Senior Leadership Team.
 Parents will be made aware of this decision.
 If a child is not allowed to participate on one school trip, it does not mean that they will miss out on all trips, especially if their behaviour significantly improves.

 Parents who want any more detailed information about these activities should contact the school.